Alzheimer’s Symptoms, Stages & How to Help

 What causes Alzheimer's?

-There are a number of risk factors for Alzheimer's disease, including:
+There are several risk factors for Alzheimer's disease, including:

 Is Alzheimer's hereditary?